 EKLIPSE coordinates innovative and transparent approaches for science, policy and societal actors to jointly provide the best available evidence leading to better informed decision-making and to identify current and future research priorities.
-A request on better integrating research and knowledge on biodiversity and ecosystem services from the global to European level and vice versa was proposed by the Directorate-General Research and Innovation, European Commission to the EKLIPSE Call for Requests (CfR.2/2017).
+A request on whether missing knowledge is hampering the effectiveness of approaches that aim to restore biodiversity and ecosystem function and services was proposed by POLLINIS to the third EKLIPSE Call for Requests (CfR.3/2018).
 The objective of this call for knowledge is to launch an initial scoping process on the request meant to identify available assessments, existing studies and other resources.